 The MRCC reviews executive compensation arrangements of the Company's Executive Officers, approves long-term incentive (LTI) awards, as well as evaluates the performance of and reviews and recommends the compensation of the CEO to the Board for approval.
-In 2021, the MRCC retained Mercer (Canada) Ltd. (Mercer), a leading executive compensation consulting firm to provide it with independent advice for designing the framework for the Company's executive compensation.
-Below is a list of services Mercer provided to the MRCC in 2021:
+The MRCC has retained Mercer (Canada) Ltd. (Mercer) since 2021, to provide independent advice in the area of executive compensation and related corporate governance and regulatory practices.
+This includes:

-- Compensation Peer Group formation - Executive compensation benchmarking - NEO compensation target and pay mix recommendations - Short-term incentive (STI) and LTI plan design - Executive equity ownership requirements advice
+- Compensation Peer Group formation - Benchmark executive compensation data - NEO compensation target and pay mix recommendations - Short-term incentive (STI) and LTI plan design - Executive equity ownership requirements advice